The Set of Prime Numbers

 Fibonacci number.

-It has even been argued that the number of Le Lasseur was (briefly) the largest
+It has been argued that this number was (briefly) the largest

 "known" prime, as the prime status of M127 (39 digits)

-was not yet firmly established.
+was supposedly not firmly established at the time.
 This ain't so, unfortunately.

 The heroic proof of